quic/gunyah-hypervisor/docs/api/gunyah_api.md

 ERROR_ARGUMENT_INVALID – a value passed in an argument was invalid.
 This could be due to an invalid Address Space.

-ERROR_MEMEXTENT_MAPPINGS_FULL– the memory extent has exceeded its mappings capacity.
+ERROR_MEMEXTENT_MAPPINGS_FULL – the memory extent has exceeded its mappings capacity.
 Currently it can have up to 4 mappings.

-ERROR_DENIED - the specified Address Space is not allowed to execute map operations.
+ERROR_DENIED – the specified Address Space is not allowed to execute map operations.

-ERROR_ARGUMENT_ALIGNMENT - the specificied base address is not page size aligned.
+ERROR_ARGUMENT_ALIGNMENT – the specified base address is not page size aligned.

-ERROR_ADDR_OVERFLOW - the specified base address may cause an overflow.
+ERROR_ADDR_OVERFLOW – the specified base address may cause an overflow.

 Also see: [capability errors](#capability-errors)

 ### Address Space Unmap

 Unmaps a memory extent from a specified address space.
-The entire memory extent range is unmapped, except for any carveouts contained within the extent.
+By default, the entire memory extent range is unmapped, except for any carveouts contained within the extent.

+If the Partial flag is set in Map Flags, only the range of the Memory Extent specified by Offset and Size will be unmapped.
+If not set, these arguments are ignored.
+Partial unmappings are only supported by sparse memory memextents.

+If successful, the hypervisor will automatically synchronise with other cores to ensure they have observed the unmap operation.
+This behaviour is skipped if the NoSync flag is set.

 |    **Hypercall**:       |      `addrspace_unmap`               |
 |-------------------------|--------------------------------------|